-6. (A) Paramparagat Krishi Vikas Yojana (PKVY): The Parampragat Krishi Vikas Yojana (PKVY) is the first comprehensive scheme launched in 2015-16 by the Central Government as a centrally sponsored programme (CSP) for promotion of organic farming in the country.
+5. (A) Paramparagat Krishi Vikas Yojana (PKVY)

+The Parampragat Krishi Vikas Yojana (PKVY) is the first comprehensive scheme launched in 2015-16 by the Central Government as a centrally sponsored programme (CSP) for promotion of organic farming in the country.
-- Total fund released Rs 2078.67 Cr since 2015-16 (as on 30.06.2024). - Under PKVY Scheme 38043 clusters (20 ha each) formed, 8.41 lakh ha area covered (including LAC). - In addition to above under natural farming fund released for an area of 4.09 lakh ha area to 8 States and Under Namami Gange Programme funds Rs 272.85 crore has been released total 9551 clusters formed and 1.91 lakh ha area covered. - A dedicated online web portal- www.Jaivikkheti.in/ has been created to encourage, sale of organic products directly by farmers to consumers farming by directly connecting the consumers.
-On Jaivik-kheti portal total 6.23 lakh farmers have been registered. - Various Brands have been developed by the State for marketing of Organic Produce under the PKVY Scheme. - Government has initiated Large Area Certification (LAC) programme since 2020-21 to certify large traditional/default organic areas such as hills, islands, tribal or desert belt with no past history of GMO and agro chemical uses.

-Under this programme 14,445 ha area under Car Nicobar and Nancowry group of islands in Union Territory of A&N Islands have been certified to transform entire territory of these islands to organic similar to Sikkim.

-Proposal of 5000 ha area has been received from Ladakh under LAC and fund Rs 11.475 lakh has been released.

-The entire cultivable land of 2700 ha area of Lakshadweep have been certified organic under Large area certification

-➢ Under Large area certification fund Rs 96.39 lakh has been released for 60,000 ha area to the State Government of Sikkim

-B) Mission Organic Value Chain Development for North Eastern Region (MOVCDNER) Scheme: The MOVCDNER scheme aims at development of commodity specific, concentrated, certified organic production clusters in value chain mode to link growers with consumers and to support the development of entire value chain starting from inputs, seeds, certification, to the creation of facilities for collection, aggregation, processing, marketing and brand building initiative in Northeast Region (Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, and Tripura).
+- o Total fund released Rs 2078.67 Cr since 2015-16 (as on 30.06.2024). - Under PKVY Scheme 38043 clusters (20 ha each) formed, 8.41 lakh ha area covered (including LAC). - In addition to above under natural farming fund released for an area of 4.09 lakh ha area to 8 States and Under Namami Gange Programme funds Rs 272.85 crore has been released total 9551 clusters formed and 1.91 lakh ha area covered. - A dedicated online web portal- www.Jaivikkheti.in/ has been created to encourage, sale of organic products directly by farmers to consumers farming by directly connecting the consumers.
+On Jaivik-kheti portal total 6.23 lakh farmers have been registered. - Various Brands have been developed by the State for marketing of Organic Produce under the PKVY Scheme. - Government has initiated Large Area Certification (LAC) programme since 2020-21 to certify large traditional/default organic areas such as hills, islands, tribal or desert belt with no past history of GMO and agro chemical uses. - Under this programme 14,445 ha area under Car Nicobar and Nancowry group of islands in Union Territory of A&N Islands have been certified to transform entire territory of these islands to organic similar to Sikkim. - Proposal of 5000 ha area has been received from Ladakh under LAC and fund Rs 11.475 lakh has been released. - The entire cultivable land of 2700 ha area of Lakshadweep have been certified organic under Large area certification. - Under Large area certification fund Rs 96.39 lakh has been released for 60,000 ha area to the State Government of Sikkim consumers and to support the development of entire value chain starting from inputs, seeds, certification, to the creation of facilities for collection, aggregation, processing, marketing and brand building initiative in Northeast Region (Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, and Tripura).
 The main focus of the scheme is on export of produce.
 The scheme was approved with an outlay of Rs.
 400 crore for three years during the year 2015-16.
 The scheme has completed two phases of three years each and is now moving forward in Phase III.